OldManUmby/DND.SRD.Wiki/pages/13.spells/default.md

 The fire spreads around corners.
 It ignites flammable objects in the area that aren't being worn or carried.

 ***At Higher Levels***.
 When you cast this spell using a spell slot of 4th level or higher, the damage increases by 1d6 for each slot level above 3rd.

+#### Fire Bolt

+*Evocation cantrip*

+**Casting Time:** 1 action

+**Range:** 120 feet

+**Components:** V, S

+**Duration:** Instantaneous

+You hurl a mote of fire at a creature or object within range.
+Make a ranged spell attack against the target.
+On a hit, the target takes 1d10 fire damage.
+A flammable object hit by this spell ignites if it isn't being worn or carried.

+This spell's damage increases by 1d10 when you  reach 5th level (2d10), 11th level (3d10), and 17th level (4d10).

 #### Fire Shield